-During my time at College, I built a new group of friends and it was a nice change of pace from school.
+During my time at College, I built a new group of friends, and it was a nice change of pace from school.
 Having fewer classes in subjects that I was interested in made a real difference and I found I could balance my workload and complete coursework on time, never missing a deadline.

 Sadly, my College experience was massively interrupted by the first lockdown during the pandemic, and we never did get to return for the summer term.
 Fortunately for me, the majority of my courses were BTECs so I knew two of my grades before they arrived, but other students weren’t so fortunate.